-The ‘Transforming Mobility and Immobility: Brexit and Beyond’ IMISCOE Spring Conference will take place on 28-29 March 2019 in Sheffield, UK.
+The ‘Transforming Mobility and Immobility: Brexit and Beyond’ IMISCOE Spring Conference took place on 28-29 March 2019 in Sheffield, UK.

-This conference is organised by the Migration Research Group at the University of Sheffield in collaboration with the Centre of Migration Research (CMR) at the University of Warsaw and IMISCOE.
-It is supported by the Noble Foundation’s Programme on Modern Poland.
+This conference was organised by the Migration Research Group at the University of Sheffield in collaboration with the Centre of Migration Research (CMR) at the University of Warsaw and IMISCOE.
+It was supported by the Noble Foundation’s Programme on Modern Poland.

 - Professor Feargal Cochrane, University of Kent

 - Professor Nira Yuval Davis, University of East London

 - Dr Majella Kilkey, University of Sheffield

 - Professor Peter Scholten, Erasmus University Rotterdam